apsdeveloper461/UET_ROUTES_MANAGENMENT_BACKEND/readme.md

 ### api/user/login

        -  POST request
-       - In request.body contains { eamil, password }
+       - In request.body contains { eamil, password,phone_no,address }
        - If the user is not verified , then send back {msg:"check email for verifcation"}
        - This will response you object as {token:"" , data:{username, id, email} }